zumikiti/in-60-seconds/README.md

 of slide-specific features.
 In this example, we are using [color delimiter syntax](https://gitpitch.com/docs/rich-media-features/color-backgrounds/) to assign a custom background color for our sample slide.
-This is just the tip of the iceberg as *delimiters* can be used to render images, video, color, gradients, and even source-code on slides.
+This is just the tip of the iceberg as *delimiters* can be used to render background images, video, color, gradients, and even source-code on slides.

 Beyond delimiters, this sample also demonstrates the use of a hugely popular GitPitch feature known as